joelklabo/buddy/docs/man/buddy.1.md

 # COMMANDS
 **run**
 Start the runner using a preset name or a YAML config path.
-Flags: -config, -health-listen, -metrics-listen.
+Flags: -config, -health-listen, -metrics-listen, -skip-check (skip dependency preflight).

 **wizard**
 Interactive setup.
 Prompts for transport/relays/keys, agent choice, actions, and writes a config (supports dry-run).

 **presets**
 List built-in presets or print one as YAML when a name is provided.

+**check**
+Verify dependencies declared by config or preset.
+Flags: -config, -json.

 **version**
 Print version info.